 Bangladesh’s laws cover all forms of publication—whether print or online.
 This means blogs and social media posts are affected.
 A person can be arrested for a mere online comment that expresses opposition against the government.
 Such was the case for student activist Dilip Roy, who was charged in 2016 for making “derogatory remarks” against the prime minister through a Facebook status where Roy criticized the prime minister’s decision to support the construction of a coal power plant that poses a threat to mangrove forests in the country.

 Punishment for writing provocative blasphemous of anti-government sentiments involves jail time and taking down books from circulation.
 Through Bangladesh’s Information and Telecommunication (ICT) Act, the penalty for an online offense can range from 7 to 14 years of imprisonment.
 The parameters of such law target writings that are defamatory, blasphemous, or are violations against national security.
-Thus, number of arrests for online expression has increased throughout the years.
+Thus, the number of arrests for online expression has increased throughout the years.

 The attack against free speech in Bangladesh is not a new phenomenon.
 As a matter of fact, it has been a subject of heavy scrutiny ever since the 1970s, when poet Daud Haider received death threats for writing poems that criticized religious beliefs.
 He was later exiled from the country and lived as a stateless person in India.